AmeroHan/ACandy/README.md

 ### Children

 Child nodes are provided to elements through the sequence part of the table.
 Any value other than `nil` can be a child node.
+When serializing, they follow the following rules.

+#### Default case

-#### Elements, strings, numbers, booleans, and other values not mentioned later
+Elements, strings, numbers, booleans, and all other values not mentioned later are applicable to the following rules.

-When the element is stringified, these values will be attempted to `tostring` and escape `< > &`.
+When serializing, these values will be attempted to `tostring` and escape `< > &`.
 If you don't want automatic escaping, you can put the content in [`acandy.Raw`](#acandyraw).

 In the following example, we use three elements (`<p>`) as child nodes of `<article>`, and use strings, numbers, and booleans as elements of `<p>`.
 It is trivial to guess the result.